fmalina/revisions-blocl/activism/savingcapitalism.md

 harm caused by the guns they sold.

-Defanging laws by hollowing out the agencies charged with implementing them works because the public doesn’t know it’s happening.
+Defanging laws by hollowing out the agencies charged with implementing them works because the public doesn't know it’s happening.
 The enactment of a law attracts attention.

 But the defunding of the agencies supposed to put the law into effect draws no